impress-parthenope/SAR-Assessing-Metrics-for-Deep-Learning-Despeckling/README.md

 validation stage.
 The four SAR assessing metrics are the ENL, MoI, MoR, VoR.
 All of them are no-reference metrics and can be used for the validation stage of both supervised and unsupervised methods.

+# Usage
+import the desired metric from *sar_validation_loss.py* and follow description within the descript

+all the metrics are implemented considered intensity format of the data

+## Variable Defintion:
+all the varianile are in intensity format and considered as tensor of four dimensions [batch_size, 1, rows, cols]

+**inputs**: SAR image used as input of the DL method

+**outputs**: noise-free estimate provided as output of the DL method

+**ref**:	(only for supervised methods) noise-free reference

 # Team members
  Sergio Vitale    (contact person, sergio.vitale@uniparthenope.it);